allthingstalk/arduino-nbiot-sdk/readme.md

 Download the source code and copy the content of the zip file to your arduino libraries folder (usually found at /libraries) _or_ import the .zip file directly using the Arduino IDE.

-## Sending data

-### Setting device credentials
+## Setting device credentials

+You can either set them **globally**, using the same credentials for all sketches using the sdk.<br>
-You can set them globally once or locally for use in a specific sketch alone.
+Or you can set them **locally** in a specific sketch, overriding the global settings.

 You can find these credentials under your device at AllThingsTalk in the _SETTINGS > Authentication_ tab.

-#### Global
+Depending on how you initialize the device object in your sketch, the global or local credentials will be used.

+* `ATT_NBIOT device("your_device_id", "your_device_token");` will use the provided local credentials.
+* `ATT_NBIOT device;` will use the global credentials from the **keys.h** file

-Open the [`keys.h`](https://github.com/allthingstalk/arduino-nbiot-sdk/blob/master/keys.h) file on your computer and enter your _deviceid_ and _devicetoken_ of the arduino-nbiot-sdk.
+> Open the [`keys.h`](https://github.com/allthingstalk/arduino-nbiot-sdk/blob/master/keys.h) file on your computer and enter your _deviceid_ and _devicetoken_ of the arduino-nbiot-sdk.
 These credentials will be used by any sketch using this sdk.

 ```
 /****